JieyingMa/STA208/README.md

-# STA208
+# STA208 - Statistical Methods in Machine Learning

-Statistical Methods in Machine Learning
+## Classification and Dimensionality Reduction on MNIST Dataset

 -	Implemented and evaluated Logistic Regression, SVM (linear & RBF), and KNN classifiers on MNIST data, achieving 96.67% accuracy with RBF SVM.
 -	Applied PCA and t-SNE for dimensionality reduction and visualization; t-SNE outperformed PCA in maintaining classification accuracy.